tyleha/beneathdata/content/3 - Latitude Data.md

 Title: Visualizing My Location History with Python, Shapely, and Basemap
-Date: 2014-10-08 10:31
+Date: 2014-10-28 22:12
-Tags: location, maps, python, shapely, basemap
+Tags: location, gps, maps, python, shapely, basemap
 Category: How-to
 Slug: visualizing-my-location-history
 Author: Tyler Hartley
-Status: draft

 The vast majority of us carry a little GPS device in our pockets all day long, quietly recording our location.
 But location is more than just latitude and longitude; it can tell us about our speed, our direction, our activities, and frankly our lives.
-Some people regard this as terrifying, but I for one see a wonderful dataset.
+Some people regard this as terrifying, but I see a wonderful dataset.

 Initially, I didn't have much of a drive to fiddle with my own location history.
 What could I really do that Google Latitude couldn't already?
-But after Latitude's demise in 2013, I entered full fiddle-around mode, and quickly discovered the incredible array of tools that Python puts at your disposal to easily and beautifully manipulate GPS and map data.
+But after Latitude's [demise](https://support.google.com/gmm/answer/3001634?hl=en) in 2013, I entered full fiddle-around mode, and quickly discovered the incredible array of tools that Python puts at your disposal to easily and beautifully manipulate geospatial data.

 This blog post focuses on how to analyze your location history data and produce some cool maps to visualize how you spend your time.
 Of course, there are 1,000,001 more ways to utilize location history, but hopefully this post gives you the tools to pursue those other ideas.

 If you're not interested in the learning the code to make these graphs but know me personally, stick around.
 You might even learn a thing or two about me.

 To follow this post, you'll need a bunch of Python packages.